patrickmelix/PLAMS/doc/source/cookbook/cookbook.rst

    dicyclopentadiene = from_smiles('C1C=CC2C1C3CC2C=C3')
    rdmol = to_rdmol(dicyclopentadiene)

-   # Calculate smalles set of rings
+   # Find smallest set of rings
    for atoms in Chem.GetSymmSSSR(rdmol):
+        # print atom indices of atoms in ring and ringsize
         print ([atom_id for atom_id in atoms], len(atoms))

+Note that rings inside molecules can be counted in various ways, which are not all giving the same results.
 For more information see also the `RDKit manual <https://www.rdkit.org/docs/GettingStartedInPython.html#ring-information>`__.

 Extracting Results
 ******************